blparker/learn-linear-algebra/_guides/Vectors.md

 $$\left\Vert\vec{v}\right\Vert = \sqrt{(v_1)^2 + (v_2)^2 + \dots + (v_i)^2}$$

 ### Operations
-Operations are performed component wise.
+Vectors behave _similar_ to real numbers in that they can be added, subtracted, and multiplied by a scalar number.
+These operations are performed component wise.
 The result of these vector operation is another vector.
 For example, vector addition:

 $$
 \vec{v} = \begin{bmatrix}v_1 \\ v_2 \\ \ldots \\ v_n\end{bmatrix}, \vec{w} = \begin{bmatrix}w_1 \\ w_2 \\ \ldots \\ w_n\end{bmatrix}, \enspace\enspace